shanhe2/ai201-project1-unofficial-guide-starter/README.md

      - Any preprocessing you did before chunking (e.g., stripping HTML, removing headers)
      - What your final chunk count was across all documents -->

-**Chunk size:** ~300 to 500 characters
+**Chunk size:** 400 characters

-**Overlap:** ~50 to 100 characters
+**Overlap:** 75 characters

-**Why these choices fit your documents:** Reddit comments and review-style texts are incredibly dense.
-If someone reviews a dorm, they might mention the AC, the bathrooms, and the social vibe all in 400 characters.
-There're also some long reviews with 3-4 paragraphs.
-The overlap ensures the LLM know what do some paragraphs refer to.
+**Why these choices fit your documents:** Documents were preprocessed by inserting === comment === delimiters between Reddit comments before chunking.
+The splitter splits on that delimiter first, keeping each person's opinion as an atomic unit, then sub-splits only within long comments.
+The Title: line is prepended to every chunk so retrieved chunks carry their subject even if sub-split.

 **Final chunk count:** 145